al3gzy/boltzmann_financial_markets/README.md

 # Predictive Power of Boltzmann Distribution in Financial Markets

-## Abstract
-This project focuses on the Boltzmann distribution’s potential in modeling financial markets.
-By drawing parallels between particle behavior and market price fluctuations, we aim to improve predictions of market trends and volatility.
-The results show a strong correlation with actual market data, suggesting the utility of physical principles in enhancing financial forecasting.

 ## Introduction
 The Boltzmann distribution, a fundamental concept in statistical mechanics, has found applications in modeling financial markets.
 This research challenges traditional financial models like the Efficient Market Hypothesis (EMH) and Capital Asset Pricing Model (CAPM), and explores how physical principles can improve forecasting accuracy in volatile markets.